 CPO (Charge Point Operator)

 The CPO owns and operates the physical charging infrastructure.
 They publish their locations, connectors, and tariffs via OCPI so that eMSPs can offer them to their customers.
+The CPO is the source of truth for availability, pricing, and the final billing record after a session ends.

 eMSP (e-Mobility Service Provider)